N & E

 Napoleon had about 73,000 men, that number gave him a very slight numerical superiority over Wellington.
 As far as the artillery was concerned, his advantage was much greater since he had 266 cannons, that is to say 82 more than his opponent.

-The army got ready for the battle about 1km away from the Plateau.
+The army got ready for the battle about 1 kilometer away from the Plateau.

-The right side (east) was formed of the I Corps commanded by Drouet d'Erlon (composed of 20,000 men), the 2,700 cavalrymen from the cavalry corps commanded by Milhaud and the division of cavalry of the Garde commanded by Lefèbvre-Desnouettes (2000 cavalrymen).
-It was going from the road to Bruxelles until right in front of the Papelotte farm.
+The right side (east) was formed of the I Corps commanded by Drouet d'Erlon (composed of 20,000 men), the 2,700 cavalrymen from the cavalry corps commanded by Jean-Baptiste Milhaud and the division of cavalry of the Garde commanded by Charles Lefèbvre-Desnouettes (2,000 cavalrymen).
+It was going from the road to Brussels until right in front of the Papelotte farm.

-The left side (west) was formed of II Corps commanded by Reille with 20,000 men as well, followed by 3,400 cavalrymen from the cavalry corps commanded by Kellermann and the division of cavalry of the Guard commanded by Guyot (2,100 cavalrymen).
-It was going from the left side of the road to Bruxelles until the Hougoumont forest which was also covered by Jerome on the extreme left side of the apparatus.
+The left side (west) was formed of II Corps commanded by Reille with 20,000 men as well, followed by 3,400 cavalrymen from the cavalry corps commanded by François-Etienne Kellermann and the division of cavalry of the Guard commanded by Claude Étienne Guyot (2,100 cavalrymen).
+It was going from the left side of the road to Brussels until the Hougoumont forest which was also covered by Jerome on the extreme left side of the apparatus.

 The two sides were on the front.
-Further backwards, there was the 6th Corps commanded by Lobau, with 10,000 men only, the division of cavalry commanded by Domon and Subervie (more than 1,200 cavalrymen each) and three infantry divisions of the Gard (9,000 men in total).
+Further backwards, there was the VI Corps commanded by Georges Mouton, Count of Lobau, with 10,000 men only, the division of cavalry commanded by Jean-Siméon Domon and Jacques-Gervais Subervie (more than 1,200 cavalrymen each) and three infantry divisions of the Guard (9,000 men in total).
 Its exact position varies according to the different Napoleonic reporting (bulletin, dictation of 1818, dictation of 1820) but which seems to have been placed, in fact, according to most witnesses and as reported by the bulletin published immediately after the facts, behind the right side of the I Corps.

-Finally, many guns were concentrated to the right side of the road, on a ridge Location of the Grand Battery, in front of the Belle-Alliance.
+Finally, many guns were concentrated to the right side of the road, on a ridge, in front of the Belle-Alliance:

 The battle